 If you encounter a problem or fault with Family Historian that cannot be resolved in the FH User Group, then report it via the Help > Technical Support command within the software, or visit the Family Historian Support Centre (use the support centre link at the bottom of this article).

 You will be taken to the Family Historian Support Centre ~ Open a New Ticket page where the problem can be described and (if necessary) a A screenshot is an image showing exactly what you are seeing on your PC screen.
-You can use the free Windows Snipping Tool / Windows Snip and Sketch; on a Mac use CMD Shift 4 to capture screen-shots; all are or other files attached.
+You can use the free Windows Snipping Tool / Windows Snip and Sketch; on a Mac use CMD Shift 4 to capture screen-shots; all are free tools. or other files attached.

 You are advised to use the Windows Snipping Tool to capture screen-shots as it is free in every current version of Windows.